-You can buy tickets directly on the Internet using the official Austrian Rail website [ENG].
-You just choose a specific date, and pay by credit card.
 As soon as you have bought the ticket, you have 3 days to make your journey.
-For example if today is Ocotober 28th and you buy you ticket for the November 10th, you can realize your journey whether on November 10th, 11th or 12th.
+For example if today is October 28th and you buy you ticket for the November 10th, you can realize your journey either on November 10th, 11th or 12th.
 Then you have 16 more days to use your ticket for the return journey.
-If you buy a ticket valid also for the city transport within Vienna, it is valid only till midnight of the day you marked it in the train.
-You do not have to mark it again in the Vienna's city transport.
-Visit official Slovak Rail webpage for more information (SK)
+If you buy a ticket valid also for the city transport within Vienna Zone 100, it is valid only till midnight of the day you marked it in the train.
+You do not have to mark it again inside of the Vienna public city transport.
+Visit official Slovak Rail webpage for more information (SK).

 Tickets valid one week or one month give you the opportunity to travel there and back multiple times within this time period.

-From Vienna Hauptbahnhof the train departs every one hour from 5:20 to 22:21.
-The very last train goes around 0:40 but does not arrive to the Bratislava central station, but Bratislava - Petržalka train station.
-From here you would have to take a bus number 80 to get to the city center, or 93 to get to the Central train station.
+From Vienna Hauptbahnhof the train departs every hour from 5:20 to 22:21.
+The very last train to Bratislava goes around 0:40 but does not arrive to the Bratislava central station, but Bratislava - Petržalka train station.
+From here you would have to take a bus number 80 to get to the Bratislava city center, or 93 to get to the central train station.

 From Bratislava to Vienna there is also departure every hour beginning at 4:24 with the last departure at 22:42.